 For those in search of high fashion and a true retail experience, then look no further than Westfield London - one of the UK’s premier shopping destinations.
 Here you will find everything from designer brands to high street favourites, along with a wide range of bars and restaurants - plenty to keep you occupied.

 Fine ales to fine dining

 In Acton itself you will find a broad selection of cafés and gastro pubs.
-Local favourites include the George and Dragon, which boasts its very own microbrewery, while the fashionable Aeronaut is a hugely popular venue - providing everything from bottomless brunches to DJ sets.
-Other well-loved haunts include The Rocket, which offers a tempting menu of British classics, while also doubling up as a live music venue.
-Or why not try The Station House Pub and Dining Room with its cosy interiors and extensive beer garden.
+Local favourites include the George and Dragon, which boasts its very own microbrewery.
+Other well-loved haunts include The Rocket, which offers a tempting menu of British classics, or why not try The Station House Pub and Dining Room with its cosy interiors and extensive beer garden.

 If you are looking for a true, foodie destination then neighbouring Chiswick will not disappoint.
 From its two Michelin star restaurants (Hedone and La Trompette) to an impressive number of bistros and brasseries, you will have trouble deciding where to visit first.